 Disruption in melatonin hormone production can also disrupt the functions of the hormones that control hunger.
 Coupled with poor dietary habits, consumption of highly-processed food with poor nutritional value will ultimately cause obesity.

 Increased risk of cancer

 Some studies have shown that constant staring into our smartphones can lead to damage in vision by harming the retina over time by contributing to age-related macular degeneration.
-Macular degeneration is a common and serious cause of permanent vision loss and blindness.
-Studies are also being conducted to evaluate blue light effect on cataract progression.
-The thought is that staring too long at your smartphone can result in reduced blinking rates which in turn causes digital eye strain.
+Macular degeneration is a common and severe cause of permanent vision loss and blindness.
+Studies are also being conducted to evaluate the blue light effect on cataract progression.
+The thought is that staring too long at your smartphone can result in reduced blinking rates, which in turn causes digital eye strain.
 This kind of strain on the eyes can lead to irritation in the eyes, dry eyes, fuzzy vision, difficulty focusing, headaches, neck and back pain.